 Health Care Trends is an analysis of data from professional, governmental and nongovernmental sources by the American Medical Association (AMA) Council on Long Range Planning and Development (CLRPD).
 The report provides brief overviews of health care issues, identifies related trends and suggests likely implications for patients, physicians and other health care entities.

-The 2013-14 edition is available to AMA members and the general public at no charge from the AMA Online Learning Center.
+Chapters of this report are available to AMA members and the general public at no charge from the AMA Education Center.
 This activity has been designed to provide information on the critical factors that will likely influence medicine and the delivery of care in the 21st century and the potential impact of these trends on physicians’ professional practice.
 Each of these chapters has been approved for AMA PRA Category 1 Credit™.
 Additionally, non-physicians may access the chapters and receive certificates of participation.

-Health economics analyzes data on health spending, access to care, the health insurance market, pharmaceutical expenditure growth and drug shortages.
+Health economics (2016-2017 Edition) analyzes data on health spending, access to care, the health insurance market, pharmaceutical expenditure growth and drug shortages.

 Public health infrastructure analyzes data on the public health work force, health inequities, obesity, tobacco, infectious disease and injury.